JasonFantl/JasonFantl.github.io/_posts/2024-03-03-Firefly-Synchronization.md

 ## Fireflies

-There exists a somewhat magical phenomenon in nature where a swarm of fireflies will begin flashing in sync, an entire swarm will light up a forest every few seconds.
+There exists a somewhat magical phenomenon in nature where a swarm of fireflies will begin flashing in synchrony.

 ![real fireflies flashing in sync](real_fireflies.gif){: .center w="600" }